ajnelson/regxml_extractor/README.md

 This program depends on The Sleuth Kit, Fiwalk, Python, Hivex and libxml2.

 Also, in Ubuntu, compilation and installation from tarballs requires a path augmentation for Hivex and Fiwalk.

+    export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH"

-The Python in regxml_extractor require DFXML, which is easiest to satisfy with a path augmentation.
+The Python in `regxml_extractor` requires DFXML, which is easiest to satisfy with a path augmentation.
+(This is, unfortunately, a kludge until DFXML's Python libraries are deployable with, say, distutils.)
 Append this to your shell's `.rc` file (e.g. `.bashrc` for Bash):

-    export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH"
-    export PYTHONPATH="$SLEUTHKIT_SRC_DIR/tools/fiwalk/python:$PYTHONPATH"
+    export PYTHONPATH="$REGXML_EXTRACTOR_SRC_DIR/lib:$PYTHONPATH"

-(Where `$SLEUTHKIT_SRC_DIR` is where you choose to extract the zip or Git source for The Sleuth Kit, noted below.)
+(Where `$REGXML_EXTRACTOR_SRC_DIR` is the directory with this README, aka `$(abs_srcdir)`.)

 Package summary: all of the following packages will need to be installed (software that require these are noted below):